 3. Apple Cider Vinegar

-If you are all about convenience, then apple cider vinegar is a good substitute for sherry vinegar.
+If you are all about convenience, apple cider vinegar is a good substitute for sherry vinegar.
 Note that apple-based vinegar has a higher level of acidity.
-Though it will add more zing to your dish, you must be careful about pouring the appropriate amount.
-Apple cider doesn’t have complex flavors but adding too much will overpower your dish.
+Though it will add more zing to your dish, you must carefully pour the appropriate amount.
+Apple cider doesn’t have complex flavors, but adding too much will overpower your dish.
 Available in most kitchens, apple cider vinegar has a higher tartness level.
 Want to reduce the tartness?
 Sprinkle some brown sugar.

 5. White Wine Vinegar